AndresRTrujillo/my-travel-plans/README.md

 # Travel Destinations

-A (not so) simple app to keep track of destinations I'd like to visit.
+A (very) simple app to keep track of destinations I'd like to visit.